6502-retro/6502-retro-tetris/README.md

 ## Game Mechanics

-This version of Tetris is mostly based on the Nintendo Gameboy version with the following differences:
+This version of Tetris is mostly based on the Nintendo GameBoy version with the following differences:

 - No soft drop.